 Well, the ride to Poix-St-Hubert was essentially direct, with a scant three turns (only one of those being a misstep) and I covered the distance fairly quickly but well-outside the desired 3/4 of an hour.

 I arrived in town to an unbelievably large crowd, probably 3-4 times the entire population of the hamlet.
-As I slithered through the crowd, around the corner, and to the entrance to the hotel.
+With a bit of maneuvering, I slithered through the throngs, around the corner, and to the entrance to the hotel.
 There, in the middle of a pedestrian bridge that spanned the lively brook, was Ohmygod’s bike.
 It would have appeared that one had left it there to jump off the bridge in a spontaneous suicide attempt, but the bridge might have been eight feet above the brook, which was maybe three feet wide and not even close to that deep.
-Still, knowing he was not the brightest bulb on the tree, I stopped and looked over the edge, half-expecting to see him there writhing in pain from a twisted ankle.
+Still, knowing he was not the brightest bulb on the tree, I stopped and looked over the edge, half-expecting to see him there writhing in pain from a twisted ankle or a broken leg.

 Seeing no signs of my personal Beelzebub, I headed to the reception, leaving my bike (still festooned with Ohmygod’s pannier) hopefully out of nose-shot.
 The receptionist informed me that all but three of the group had arrived: Brad, Angelina (which made me cringe a little thinking why they were not yet there), and Ohmygod, whose bike at least came within about ten meters of completing the 200 kilometers of the day’s total journey.